 Enteropathogens associated with diarrhea are commonly found in the feces of healthy calves; whether intestinal infection leads to diarrhea depends on a number of determinants, including differences in virulence of different strains of a pathogen and the presence of more than one pathogen.
-The resistance of the calf is of major importance and is largely determined by successful passive transfer of colostral immunoglobulins.
-Colostrum-deprived calves are highly susceptible to infection with enteropathogens and develop severe and often fatal disease.
+The resistance of the calf is of major importance and is largely determined by successful transfer of colostral immunoglobulins.
+Colostrum-deprived calves are highly susceptible to all types of infections, including with enteropathogens, and develop severe and often fatal disease.

-The progression of infection, the severity of lesions produced, and the severity of the diarrhea can be modulated by immunoglobulins received via colostrum.
+The progression of infection, the severity of lesions produced, and the severity of the diarrhea can be modulated by immunoglobulins and other protectives compounds received via colostrum.
 Immunoglobulins act directly on pathogens in the intestinal lumen during the period of colostrum ingestion as well as after, because significant amounts of circulating immunoglobulins are re-secreted into the intestine, especially when the concentration of circulating immunoglobulin is high.
-The lack of specific antibodies in dams that have not been exposed to specific pathogens, and the use of specific vaccines, further modulate this influence.
+The lack of specific antibodies in dams that have not been exposed to specific pathogens, and the use of specific vaccines in these dams, further modulate this influence.
 Stress caused by a poor environment, inadequate protection from the weather, or an insufficient or inappropriate diet also increases the risk of disease.

 With all of the enteropathogens, healthy adult cattle may be carriers and periodically excrete the organism in feces.
 Excretion may increase around parturition and be more frequent in primiparous cows.
 This can lead to contaminated calving areas and infection of the udder and perineum of the dam.
 Other sources of infection include the feces of healthy calves and the feces of diarrheic calves, which contain large numbers of organisms early in the course of infection.
 A few scouring calves can result in severe contamination of the calf-rearing area.
 Transmission is by fecal-oral contact, fecal aerosol, and, in the case of coronavirus, by respiratory aerosol.